dbirks/react-workshop/DAY_2_QUIZ.md

 9. Where is the script you’re running declared?
   - in the package.json, specifically in node_modules in the react-scripts package
 10. Are there alternatives to create react app?
 If so how would you find them and why would you consider them?
  - javascriptstuff.com shows alternatives.
-If you wanted something more opionated maybe?
+Next, Gatsby, Redwood.
+If you wanted server side rendering
 11. What does the curly brace mean inside JSX?
  - {} means javascript is starting here
 12. How do you handle public vs private in JavaScript modules?